 As well as providing coach training for teachers, our facilitators are experienced in providing proven structures for drawing out ideas for change management, team-building, school amalgamation and integration projects.
 We support you in developing your existing teams, creative, innovative ideas and embedding proven leadership skills.
 Generative Thinking Programmes can be conducted during a half day or over several weeks or months of combined meetings, skills training and leadership development coaching.

-English Schools Foundation Hong Kong: creating a coaching culture
+English Schools Foundation Hong Kong: Performance coach training for schools, train the coach trainer, creating a coaching culture

-North Somerset Coaching Partnership: creating a coaching culture
+North Somerset Coaching Partnership: Performance coach training for schools and creating a coaching culture

 Canterbury Schools: Facilitation Day for change management in amalgamating two schools into one